How to transfer money from your credit card to a bank account

 Sometimes you run into unexpected financial setbacks.
 While it's ideal to have an emergency fund to dip into, not everyone has that option.
 If you have a credit card though, there are several ways of transferring cash from your credit card's line of credit over to your bank account.
 The most common way this is done is called a cash advance.

-In this article we'll cover everything you need to know about cash advances, including:
+In this article we'll cover some things to know about cash advances, including:

 - What is a cash advance?